kolkhis/Kolkhis/README.md

   shell scripts
 - Building infrastructure as code (IaC) and configuration as code (CaC) with Ansible
 - Managing servers and self-hosted services in my homelab (Proxmox + K8s)
-- Documenting everything using [MkDocs](https://github.com/kolkhis/tech-notes) and GitHub Pages
+- Documenting everything using Markdown/[MkDocs](https://notes.kolkhis.dev) and GitHub Pages
-- Implementing deployment pipelines using GitHub Actions
+- Implementing CI/CD pipelines using GitHub Actions

 I'm currently working towards a career in **DevOps/Platform Engineering**, and I love helping others learn the command line and Linux systems from the ground up.